JacekNiedzielski/Distaster_Response_Pipeline/README.md

-# Distaster Response Classification App
+# Disaster Response Classification App

 ### Udacity Data Pipelines Course
 The following project was performed in the course of one of required submissions during the Udacity Data Scientist Nanodegree Programm.